Introduction

 it initially sounded attractive we have found some significant problems

 for our type of books.
-The first is that most devices are still black
+The first is that most devices and apps are still mainly

 similar toned lines.
 Couple that with the low resolution of 72dpi for

-images and graphics leads to maps that when they are printed out, fine
+images and graphics leads to maps that are poor when they are printed

 text of 5 or 6 points can be

-but things like maps with fine lines and fine text are mashed in jpegs.
+things like maps with fine lines and fine text are mashed.

 most eBook sales are currently not in pdf format.
 Essentially

-digital books have been designed for books that are primarily all text
+digital books have been designed for works that are primarily all text

-As for overseas travel guides where ebook guides are
+As for overseas travel guides where PDF type ebook guides are

 starting to appear, with a target market of hundreds of millions